paolofrance/ros2_fanuc_interface/README.md

 $ sudo apt update
 $ sudo apt upgrade
 $ sudo apt install ros-<distro>-moveit
+$ sudo apt install ros-<distro>-moveit-planners-chomp
 $ sudo apt install ros-<distro>-ros2-control
 $ sudo apt install ros-<distro>-ros2-controllers
 ```

+## Content

+### fanuc_eth_ip

+This package contains the implementation of the communication via Ethernet/IP between the remote PC and the Fanuc controller

+### fanuc_rmi

+This package contains the implementation of the communication via Remote Motion Interface (RMI) between the remote PC and the Fanuc controller

+### fanuc_srvs

+This package contains the implementation of several services that permit useful calls to TP programs and interaction with the Fanuc controller.
+Most of the services require TP programs to be written and running as Background Logics, that read Registers to start an action.
+More details will be added in future releases.

+### ros2_fanuc_interface

+This package implements the Hardware Interface compliant with the Ros2 control framework.
+Allows for controlling the robot via Ethernet/IP and RMI.

 ## Installation on the robot controller